Prabhat-Chaubey/DevOps/Revision_Questons.md

 - What is a Dockerfile?
 - What is the difference between `CMD` and `ENTRYPOINT`?
+    - `CMD` and `ENTRYPOINT` both have purpose of setting the default commands which would run as soon as the contaiener stars
+    - `CMD` provides which can be overwridden but not of `ENTRYPOINT`
 - What is the difference between `COPY` and `ADD`?
 - What is the purpose of `EXPOSE`, `WORKDIR`, `USER`, and `ENV`?
 - How do you optimize a Dockerfile for smaller image size?